carbon-io/carbond/docs/guide/collections.rst

 Enabling / disabling operations
 -------------------------------

-While omiting an operation'e method is enough to disable it (i.e. simply not defining an ``insert`` method will cause the collection to not support inserts), you may also explicitly enable / disable ``Collection`` operations via the ``enabled`` property.
+While omitting an operation's method is enough to disable it (i.e. simply not defining an ``insert`` method will cause the collection to not support inserts), you may also explicitly enable / disable ``Collection`` operations via the ``enabled`` property.
 This